gto76/bicikl-pp/README.md

 Purpose of the app
 -------------------
 App is intended for users of public bicycle system in Ljubljana.
 It enables them to find the quickest routs from current location to selected destination.
-Besides showing the current availability situation, the app also stores the historic data.
+Besides showing the current availability of the bikes, the app also stores the historic data.

 Screens of the app
 ------------------